Brickfilm: Early history; 1960s-2001

+Another well-known early brickfilm, The Magic Portal, was produced from 1985 to 1989 by Lindsay Fleay in Australia.
+The film also combines Lego with live-action and claymation.
+Fleay sent the film to The Lego Group, who initially responded positively, but then responded by threatening legal action.
+As a result, it was ultimately not shown at any film festivals.

+Jason Rowoldt, who coined the term brickfilm, founded Brickfilms.com in December 2000, described as "the internet's main hub for Lego filmmaking" during that time.
+That same year, Lego Studios was released.
+The main set came with a camera and software allowing people to make their own Lego movies with the sets.

 2000s–present

 Throughout the 2000s, brickfilms increased in sophistication and garnered some media attention.
 Higher-end films would often feature digital effects, created frame-by-frame with image editors or inserted via video compositing software.
 In 2000, the brickfilm Rick & Steve: The Happiest Gay Couple in All the World was accepted to over 80 film festivals, including Sundance.

-The Lego Group officially encouraged the creation of brickfilms with the release of Lego Studios in 2000.
-Since then, The Lego Group has used various brickfilms and TV series to help advertise new themes and sets.
-The founding of Brickfilms.com in 2000 provided a centralized location for brickfilmers to share their work online.
-The site did not directly host its members' films, but rather allowed members to link to webpages where they could be downloaded or streamed from.
-These actions both significantly increased brickfilming's popularity through the mid-2000s.

 The Deluxe Edition DVD of Monty Python and the Holy Grail contained an extra in the form of a brickfilm of the "Camelot Song", produced by Spite Your Face Productions.
 Throughout the early 2000s, Spite Your Face Productions created several viral brickfilms in collaboration with The Lego Group, including The Han Solo Affair and The Peril of Doc Ock.

 In 2005, Lego released the official computer-generated brickfilm Lego Star Wars: Revenge of the Brick to tie in with the release of Star Wars: Episode III – Revenge of the Sith.
-It premiered on Cartoon Network and was later included on the second DVD volume of Star Wars: Clone Wars TV series.
+It premiered on Cartoon Network and was later included on the second DVD volume of the Star Wars: Clone Wars TV series.